-As part of its goals and objectives (see above), the BC SRC provides an interactive literacy-based children’s website.
-Currently, children may submit original stories and, once approved, see them published on the website.
+As part of its goals and objectives (see above), the BC SRC provides an interactive literacy-based children’s website during the summer.
+Children may be invited to submit original stories, descriptions, book reviews and/or drawings.
+Once approved, children may see their work published on the website.

 In so doing, we support the creative efforts and literacy development of children.
 In addition, we are acknowledge our obligation to protect:

 - the children who submit their stories, etc